Information for applicants

 However, our testing is currently limited to what can be accomplished in a warehouse setting.
 We do not have access to 240v power lines, water, gas, reagents, samples, standards, software, or skilled technicians.

 Our goal is for every item we ship to be fully functional and ready to use, and we’re always looking for ways to improve our quality control processes.
-However, they aren’t perfect.
+However, the reality is that we aren’t perfect.
+It’s normal for there to be issues with a few items from every shipment, and awardees should anticipate this.

 Because we are not a manufacturer, we are unable to offer refunds, replacements, or other warranties.
+Awardees accept their equipment as is.

 Application and review process